ai-agents-for-beginners

 from agent_framework import ChatMessageStore

-# Make custom message store
+# Make one custom message store

 def create_message_store():